Last Updated May 2017

 Candidates may not leave their seat during the Examination Sitting unless escorted by a Proctor.
 Candidates who require a restroom break should raise their hand and a Proctor will collect their Examination Materials and escort them to and from the restroom.
 Restroom breaks are not allowed during announcements which occur before and after each part of the Examination Sitting.

-Candidates who remove any articles of clothing (such as a sweater, cardigan or hoodie) during the Examination Sitting must place the clothing directly under their chair.
+Candidates who remove any articles of clothing (such as a sweater, scarf, etc.) during the Examination Sitting must place the clothing directly under their chair.

 A candidate who behaves inappropriately may be instructed to leave the Testing Area and their Licensing Examination may receive an official result of “Fail”.

-In the event of a disruption or an emergency of any kind, candidates must immediately stop writing, put down pencils and erasers, and close their Licensing Examination booklet.
-Proctors will collect all materials, including study materials and the Examination Materials.
-Candidates should remain seated and wait for instructions from Law Society staff.
+In the event of a disruption or an emergency of any kind, when the Law Society has stopped the clock, candidates must immediately stop writing, put down pencils and erasers, and close their Licensing Examination booklet.
+Proctors will collect all examination materials and candidates should remain seated and wait for instructions from Law Society staff.

 Back to Top